tvsnarayana/AzureDevTestDeploy/environmentSetup.md

 ### Open Ports on cloud hosted Docker Machines ###

-It is necessary to open the appropriate ports on your Docker hosts to allow access to the applications.
-At a minimum you need to open the following ports for the ASP.Net application:
+It is necessary to open the appropriate ports on your Docker hosts to allow access to the applications:

-    - port 80 for the webapp on the staging machine
+    - port 80:80for the webapp on the staging machine
-    - port 8080 for the REST API on the staging machine
+    - [optional] port 8080:8080 for the REST API on the staging machine

 ## Running the Application ##